 Not trying to overstate it, but its true.
 You learn and grow so much by staying with locals, there’s really nothing you could affordably purchase that might compare.
 Not to mention, you experience a side of humanity that is becoming less and less prevalent in today’s consumer culture.
 That of freely giving and freely receiving hospitality, with no strings attached except simple cultural exchange.

-We believe that couchsurfing is a spiritual exercise, and unqualified giving/receiving a revolutionary act.
+We believe that couchsurfing is a spiritual exercise and a revolutionary act rolled into one.
 We’ve learned through trial and error what works and what doesn’t.
 Our couchsurfing game has only gotten better.
 But from the very beginning, it was our superpower.

 want to hear more? (join our mailing list?)